Estimate Time7 min

 401(k)

-You've probably heard of this before and for good reason: About 70 million Americans (roughly 42% of the working population) have a 401(k),1 making it one of the most popular ways to save for retirement.
+You probably recognize this one, and for good reason: About 70 million Americans1 (roughly 43% of the working population2) have a 401(k), making it one of the most popular ways to save for retirement.

 401(k)s let you set aside part of each paycheck into an account, where (depending on your plan options) you can invest in things like mutual funds and ETFs.
-In addition, many employers match your contributions (you put in $100, they put in $100), up to a certain percentage of your total salary.
+In addition, many employers match your contributions (for example, you put in $100, they put in $100), up to a certain percentage of your total salary.
 Lots of workplaces offer 401(k)s in their employment benefits packages.

 Have a 401(k) at Fidelity?
 Log in here.